sitegate/sitegate/README.md

 Why is it better than the alternatives?
 ========
 * It supports internationalization.
-Currently it has only in English but will have Ukrainian, Hungarian and Russian translations of the interface soon.
+Currently it's only in English but will have Ukrainian, Hungarian, German and Russian translations of the interface soon.
 * It is designed as a standalone application with its own data storage, so updates will be easier.
+* It is also an OAuth2 server.

 Installation
 ========